 Initial Funding Year: FY 2009-2010

-At the Jun 28, 2013, Judicial Council meeting, council member and Judge Mary Ann O'Malley describes deteriorating conditions at the Sonoma Hall of Justice, the building slated to be replaced by the now-delayed construction project.
+At the Jun 28, 2013, Judicial Council meeting, council member and Judge Mary Ann O'Malley describes deteriorating conditions at the Sonoma Hall of Justice, slated to be replaced by this construction project.

 California Environmental Quality Act (CEQA) Compliance